Gambo, Newfoundland and Labrador

 Gambo is a town and designated place in the Canadian province of Newfoundland and Labrador.
-It is in the northeastern portion of the island of Newfoundland on Freshwater Bay.
-It is in Division No. 7.
+Located in the northeastern portion of the island of Newfoundland on Freshwater Bay, it is in Division No. 7.

-It is the closest town to Mint Brook - the birthplace of Joey Smallwood, former Premier of Newfoundland and last father of confederation.
+Gambo is the closest town to Mint Brook, the birthplace of Joey Smallwood, former premier of Newfoundland and last father of confederation.
 It is located 47 km from Gander International Airport and 303 km from St. John's.

 History

 The name Gambo first appeared in the census of 1857.
-The name Gambo was said by M.F.
-Howley, to be a corruption of a Spanish or Portuguese name that meant "bay of does".
-The first steam driven saw mill in Newfoundland was established here.
-The first way office was established in 1882 under Waymaster Simeon Osmond.
-In 1964 the three separate communities of Dark Cove, Middle Brook, and Gambo were incorporated as one town known as Dark Cove-Middle Brook-Gambo.
-In 1980 the town officially changed its name to Gambo.
+The name Gambo is said by M. F. Howley to be a corruption of a Spanish or Portuguese name that meant "bay of does".
+The first steam-driven sawmill in Newfoundland was established here.
+The first-way office was established in 1882 under Waymaster Simeon Osmond.
+In 1964, the three separate communities of Dark Cove, Middle Brook, and Gambo were incorporated as one town known as Dark Cove-Middle Brook-Gambo.
+In 1980, the town officially changed its name to Gambo.